Responsible tourism: Shakespeares Way & Thames Path walking holiday

 Everyone who works with us knows the routes like the back of their hands and not just the direction from A to B but the features of the landscape you take in along the way: we provide all the information we can to give walkers the chance to fully interact with their journey – so you’ll get the most out of everything on route from the birds you’ll spot, the geology, the wildlife, architecture and the history.
 The walks take in some of England’s finest villages – a great chance to appreciate the beauty of Cotswold stone, local food and old English pubs on route.
 There’s so much to learn from these landscapes.
 Almost half of those who have done walks with us have come back for another – something we’re very proud of.

-The story of the provider of Shakespeares Way & Thames Path walking holiday
+Reviews of Shakespeares Way & Thames Path walking holiday